Eliseo-AI/Italy_vaccination_campaign/README.md

 For this project, one downloaded file was used in the direction given above,

-*Italian vaccine campaign Date (December 27, 2020 to april 8, 2021) https://www.kaggle.com/arthurio/italian-vaccination
+*Italian vaccine campaign Date (December 27, 2020 to may 25, 2021) https://www.kaggle.com/arthurio/italian-vaccination

 ## Dataset